lchalex/de-git/README.md

 pip install -r requirements.txt
 ```

-### Setup
-We are also using Ganache to create a blockchain network at local environment for development and testing.
+We are using Ganache to create a blockchain network at local environment for development and testing.

 Please head to the [Ganache website](https://trufflesuite.com/ganache/) and download it.